Can I really find a pillow online without touching and feeling it?

 What if I have allergies?

 If you have strong respiratory allergies or asthma, we highly recommend you use a pillow protector if you choose our down and feather pillows.
-Our down and feather fills are cleaned extensively.
+Our down and feather fills are cleaned extensively to hypoallergenic standards.
 However, it's often not the down/feather that causes an issue; it's typically the dust mites that may accumulate on the pillows over time.
+Because many down and feather pillows last so long (some people keep theirs for decades!), they tend to build up dust mites and allergens over time.
+Thus, these types of pillows can be associated with allergies.
 Dust-mite-proof pillow protectors that are cleaned regularly enable people with allergies to use those pillows.
 We consider our Ara Buckwheat, Orion Down Alternative and Lyra Latex pillows to be hypoallergenic because people with allergies use these pillows with little issue.
 Regardless, we recommend following our Product Care instructions to keep your pillow as fresh and dust-mite-free as possible.
 And if you have a buckwheat or natural latex sensitivity, we of course would not recommend purchasing our pillows with these fills.

 What's the best pillow for snorers?

 Snoring is often attributed to sleep apnea, weight gain, smoking and/or allergies.
 Although as we age, our breathing passages narrow, which can trigger snoring as air causes vibration in the back of the mouth.
 At the end of the day, a pillow will not cure snoring.
-However, any regular snorer should ensure they are sleeping on a comfortable pillow so as not to exacerbate the issue.
+However, any regular snorer should ensure they are sleeping on a comfortable pillow that is an appropriate height for your body and sleep position, so as not to exacerbate the issue.
+If your head is pushed too far forward or back while sleeping on your pillow, it can constrict the throat and cause snoring.
 If you're not overweight and your snoring is relatively minor, avoiding back sleeping will often decrease your snoring.
-If you can sleep on your side instead, our Lyra latex pillow promotes side sleeping with its relatively thick profile.
-Some people have tried propping our Ara buckwheat pillow (which is denser and stable) behind their back to gently prevent themselves from rolling on their backs.
+If you can sleep on your side instead, our Lyra Latex Pillow promotes side sleeping with its relatively thick profile.
+Some people have tried propping our Ara Buckwheat Pillow (which is denser and stable) behind their back to gently prevent themselves from rolling on their backs.
 Some customers swear that our Ara Buckwheat Pillow in particular has diminished their snoring.
-We find this pillow to be especially supportive for the neck/throat, which can help keep airways clear.
+We find this pillow offers stable and consistent support for the neck/throat, which can help keep airways clear.

 What's the best pillow for pregnant women?